Brass Tracks / brass quintet

 John Sampson / trumpet

-Fiona Lund / trombone
+Fiona McLean/ trombone

-Born in Edinburgh Fiona began playing the trombone at the age of 12.
-After leaving school she gained 2 teaching diplomas from Stevenson College, Edinburgh and in 2005 Fiona graduated from the Guildhall School of Music and Drama with a BMus Hons Degree on tenor and alto trombone.
-In 2006 she completed a MMus on bass trombone and in 2007 became a Guildhall Artist by undertaking a Masters in Musical Performance whilst her brass quintet, Brass Spectrum studied as ensemble in residence.
-Fiona’s freelance work spans from early music through to jazz including West End and function band work.
-In 2011 Fiona returned to Edinburgh and in addition to maintaining a busy freelance career, Fiona has a keen interest in orchestration and arranging and a particular passion for chamber music.
-She currently works as a brass teacher for Loretto School, teaches trombone at Edinburgh College and privately, and regularly coaches and directs various ensembles.
+Born in Edinburgh, Fiona began playing the trombone at the age of 12.
+After leaving school, she gained 2 teaching diplomas from the London College of Music while studying at Stevenson College in Edinburgh.
+In 2005, Fiona graduated from London’s Guildhall School of Music and Drama with a BMus Honours Degree on tenor and alto trombone.
+In 2006 Fiona completed a MMus on bass trombone and in 2007 became a Guildhall Artist by undertaking a Masters in Musical Performance while her brass quintet ‘Brass Spectrum’ studied as ensemble in residence.
+Fiona’s freelance work spans from early music through jazz, including orchestral, theatre and soul band work.
+Since returning to Edinburgh in 2011 Fiona maintains a busy freelance career while having a keen interest in orchestration and arranging.
+She has a particular passion for chamber music and is the founder of Castle Brass – a large chamber brass ensemble based in Edinburgh.
+Fiona currently works as a brass instructor for the City of Edinburgh Council and is the trombone specialist for Napier University and Edinburgh College.

 Robert Newth/ french horn